Last updated: February 14, 2023.

 How much electricity does a TV use?
-Find out here and see the most efficient models based on a study of 107 of the best TVs on the market.
+Find out here and see the most efficient models based on a study of over 107 of the best TVs on the market.

 The following is based on a study of 107 of the best and most energy efficient TVs on the market.